I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_dxvahdddi_stream_state_input_color_space_data.md

 ### -field Nominal_Range

-[in] A UINT value that specifies that the luminance range of YUV data is described by the <a href="display.dxvahdddi_nominal_range">DXVAHDDDI_NOMINAL_RANGE</a> enumeration.
+[in] A UINT value that specifies that the luminance range of YUV data is described by the <a href="..\d3dumddi\ne-d3dumddi-_dxvahdddi_nominal_range.md">DXVAHDDDI_NOMINAL_RANGE</a> enumeration.
 The default is zero, which indicates the studio luminance range of 16 to 255, inclusive [16, 235].

-For more information on luminance range, see <a href="display.yuv_format_ranges">YUV format ranges in Windows 8.1</a>.
+For more information on luminance range, see <a href="https://msdn.microsoft.com/D76FFB8C-CA42-446E-826F-52982B1849E5">YUV format ranges in Windows 8.1</a>.

 Setting this member is equivalent to setting the fifth and sixth bits of the 32-bit <b>Value</b> member (0x00000030).